Skip to content

 Step 3 – Specify Stack Details

-2. For the parameter S3BucketName, ensure you provide a globally unique name (e.g., by adding the account ID as suffix)
+2. For the parameter VectoTerraformStateBucketName, ensure you provide a globally unique name (e.g., by adding the account ID as suffix).
+The {segregation_id} is optional and will allow the parallel deployment of multiple VECTO instances to the same Core IaC CI/CD account.

 VECTO-PREPARATION-AWS-CF-2